-- cellular and molecular neuroscience;
+- cellular, developmental and molecular biology;

 - evolutionary medicine, an interdisciplinary field that examines contemporary human disease within the larger context of evolutionary history;

-- genetic epidemiology, an interdisciplinary field that examines the impact of genetic and environmental factors on modern human disease;
+- genetic epidemiology, an interdisciplinary field that examines the impact of genetic and environmental factors on modern human disease; and

-- the Center for Biodiversity, focused on the conservation, education and research of species and their impact on the environment;
+- Center for Biodiversity, focused on the conservation, education and research of species and their impact on the environment;

-- the Center for Biophysics and Computational Biology, an interdisciplinary center that explores theoretical and experimental research to define problems in the evolution of proteins, molecular recognition and structural biology; and
+- Center for Biophysics and Computational Biology, an interdisciplinary center that explores theoretical and experimental research to define problems in the evolution of proteins, molecular recognition and structural biology; and

-- the Sbarro Health Research Organization, where genetic research investigates treatments and cures to chronic illnesses such as cancer, cardiovascular disease and diabetes.
+- Sbarro Health Research Organization, where genetic research investigates treatments and cures to chronic illnesses such as cancer, cardiovascular disease and diabetes.

 - The preliminary examination is designed to test a student’s understanding of biological phenomena, specific research areas and scientific writing.
 The preliminary examination is comprised of